 Top 15 Most Offbeat Attractions in the Great Smoky Mountains

 In the wake of last November’s devastating wildfire, the Great Smoky Mountains are once again welcoming tourists, most attractions are open and downtown Gatlinburg is bustling with activity.
-Indeed, there is no shortage of things to do in Gatlinburg and the surrounding area near Westgate Smoky Mountain.
+Indeed, there is no shortage of things to do in Gatlinburg and the surrounding area near Westgate Smoky Mountain Resort & Water Park.
 In addition to immensely popular tourist hotspots such as Great Smoky Mountains National Park and Dollywood, the Great Smoky Mountains are home to a variety of offbeat attractions that are sure to thrill and entertain your entire family.
 Below is our list of the top offbeat attractions in the Great Smoky Mountains:

 1. Wild Bear Falls Water Park - Gatlinburg

-Don't miss the opportunity to check out this mountain-themed, world-class family indoor/outdoor water park, which is ideally located at Westgate Smoky Mountain Resort & Spa in Gatlinburg.
-Encompassing 60,000 square feet and featuring a state-of-the-art retractable roof, Wild Bear Falls features a variety of attractions such as Ramsey Cascades (interactive tree play structure), Little Pigeon River (zero depth spray playground), Cades Cove (900-foot-long lazy river), Clingman's Dome (350-foot-long tube slide), Laurel Falls (300-foot fully enclosed body slide), Moonshine Hollow (indoor/outdoor hot tub experience), Grotto Falls (INdoor hot tub) and The Swimming Hole (inviting pool for activities such as basketball).
+Don't miss the opportunity to check out this mountain-themed, world-class family indoor/outdoor water park, which is ideally located at Westgate Smoky Mountain Resort & Water Park in Gatlinburg.
+Encompassing 60,000 square feet and featuring a state-of-the-art retractable roof, Wild Bear Falls features a variety of attractions such as Ramsey Cascades (interactive tree play structure), Little Pigeon River (zero depth spray playground), Cades Cove (900-foot-long lazy river), Clingman's Dome (350-foot-long tube slide), Laurel Falls (300-foot fully enclosed body slide), Moonshine Hollow (indoor/outdoor hot tub experience), Grotto Falls (indoor hot tub) and The Swimming Hole (inviting pool for activities such as basketball).

 2. Road to Nowhere – Great Smoky Mountains National Park